 7. Yuneec Typhoon H

-Last in this category, but definitely not least is the Typhoon H from Yuneec.
+Next in the drones with camera category we have the Typhoon H from Yuneec.
 This hexacopter (meaning it has 6 rotors) has only been on the market for a month or two now, but it has already established itself as a solid DJI competitor.
 It’s often compared to the Phantom 4 and when it comes to picking one between the two, it’s an extremely hard task.
 I’ve often had the question “Which one should I buy?” and honestly, I can’t really give you a straight answer.
 Just like Android vs. Apple, Windows vs. Mac etc., it all comes down to personal preference, although the Typhoon H is slightly more directed towards more advanced flyers, whereas the Phantom 4 could be picked up and flown by anybody.

 Back on topic, the Typhoon H offers smart flying modes, a sonar front obstacle avoidance system, retractable landing gear which allows for 360-degree filming from its 4K camera, “ST16” controller which has a built-in 7” touchscreen that displays live footage of your flight.
 What’s interesting about the controller is that it could be paired with a second controller, giving you the opportunity to use the one for flying the drone and the other one for controlling the camera.
 Definitely an advantage over the competition when it comes to taking more professional footage (i.e. for commercial use).